dlr-eoc/ukis-h3cellstore/crates/h3cellstorepy/API.md

 Requires having polars installed.

-### h3cellstorepy.frame.ensure_wrapped(framelike: Union[h3cellstorepy.frame.DataFrameWrapper, PyDataFrame, PyH3DataFrame, pyarrow.lib.Table, polars.internals.frame.DataFrame, pandas.core.frame.DataFrame])
+### h3cellstorepy.frame.ensure_wrapped(framelike: Union[h3cellstorepy.frame.DataFrameWrapper, PyDataFrame, PyH3DataFrame, pyarrow.lib.Table, polars.internals.dataframe.frame.DataFrame, pandas.core.frame.DataFrame])
 Create a DataFrameWrapper instance from the given input object

+## h3cellstorepy.geom module

+### h3cellstorepy.geom.border_cells()
+find the cells located directly within the exterior ring of the given polygon

+The border cells are not guaranteed to be exactly one cell wide.
+Due to grid orientation the line may be two cells wide at some places.

+width: Width of the border in (approx.) number of cells.
+Default: 1

 ## h3cellstorepy.h3cellstorepy module